bangkokrb/codewars.info/index.md

 From 2010 Kiwi PyCon also included the code war as a warm up event and continued to do so every year.
 In [2014 they messed with the format](https://wellington.pm.org/articles/codewars2014/) so all teams did all questions and noone got to see anyone's code.
 They didn't do this again.

-Links to other kiwi pycon codewar's [2011](https://www.scoop.co.nz/stories/BU1108/S00792/calling-all-it-geeks-and-tech-savvy-people.htm), [2019](https://python.nz/kiwipycon.x.codewars)
+Links to other kiwi pycon Codewars [2011](https://www.scoop.co.nz/stories/BU1108/S00792/calling-all-it-geeks-and-tech-savvy-people.htm), [2019](https://python.nz/kiwipycon.x.codewar)

 ### 2010-2011 PyConAU (Sydney)

 ![2011 pycon]({{ "/assets/images/2011_pycon.jpg" | resize: "x300" }})
 ![2010 full room]({{ "/assets/images/2010-fullroom.jpg" | resize: "x300" }})

-Dylan Jay and Andy Stewart fell in love with the CodeWar concept and when the first ever PyConAU happened in sydney 2010 they proposed it as [a friday night warmup event](http://anyvite.com/byq1czpyyc) before the conference start on the saturday.
+Dylan Jay and Andy Stewart fell in love with the Codewars concept and when the first ever PyConAU happened in sydney 2010 they proposed it as [a friday night warmup event](http://anyvite.com/byq1czpyyc) before the conference start on the saturday.
 It was hosted at Atlassian.

 It was after this event the rule of the answer having to be both "said" and "on screen".
 The ambiguous result was resolved